Osamadahnoun/hamburger-menu/README.md

-# Hamburger Menu
+# Hamburger Menu (UI mastery series 4 of 8)

 ## Description

 This project is the fourth in my UI mastery series.
-The UI mastery series is a series I created consisting of seven total projects (mini and full projects) to really master my UI development skills.
+The UI mastery series is a series I created consisting of eight total projects (mini and full projects) to really master my UI development skills.
 For this project, I created a landing page with a fully-functional hamburger menu.

 ## Screenshot